 Most of these individual tax changes are scheduled to sunset after 2025.
 Therefore, financial professionals and their clients should consider any changes carefully.
 You may also want to remind your clients that Congress came close to reducing deductible 401(k)s, so they should continue to be self-sufficient in their retirement planning efforts.

 Tax changes for corporations

 Prior to the tax changes, corporate tax rates were between 15% and 35%.
-In 2018, the top rate will be set at 21%, the lowest Federal corporate tax rate since 1939.
+In 2018, the top rate was set at 21%, the lowest Federal corporate tax rate since 1939.
 In addition, the Corporate Alternative Minimum Tax (AMT) of 20% is repealed.
 Unlike individual tax law changes, these changes are permanent — at least until the next time Congress changes.